How to Apply

 - Holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in North Dakota.

 All applicants must be fluent in written and spoken English.
 We DO NOT sponsor visas.

-If your application meets the UND Neurology Residency criteria, then you will be considered for an interview.
+If your application meets the UND Neurology Residency Programs criteria, then you will be considered for an interview.
 Selected candidates will be notified by email through our recruitment system (Thalamus) with an invitation to choose their interview day from our available dates.
-Typically, interviews are scheduled between October 15 and December 30.
-All interviews will be conducted virtually through Thalamus or Zoom.
+Typically, interviews are scheduled between mid-October and mid-December.
+All interviews will be conducted virtually through Thalamus.